rajkiran-v/rajkiran-v.github.io/_portfolio/research-areas.md

 toc_label: "Contents"
 ---

-# Research Areas of Interest

-A snapshot of the major themes shaping my research journey — from advancing fundamental tools for cardiovascular assessment to building clinically impactful, scalable technologies.
+Below is snapshot of the major themes of focus shaping my research.

 ---